SingStar

-SingStar is a competitive music video game series for PlayStation consoles, developed by London Studio and published by Sony Computer Entertainment.
+SingStar is a competitive karaoke music video game series developed by London Studio and published by Sony Interactive Entertainment.
 Dozens of installments were released for the PlayStation 2, and several more for the PlayStation 3.
 It is also available on the PlayStation 4 as a free app download, with users paying for the songs as individual or bundle downloads.
 The games have also undergone a number of non-English releases in various European countries.

 SingStar games on disc for PlayStation 2 and PlayStation 3 are distributed either as the software alone, or bundled with a pair of USB microphones – one red, one blue; wireless microphones are also available.
 The games are compatible with the EyeToy, PlayStation Eye, and PlayStation 4 cameras, allowing players to see and record themselves singing.
 The PSP (PlayStation Portable) was also able to manage a playlist in realtime, where users were able to queue songs they wanted to sing, so the decisions weren't made between songs, leading to fewer breaks.

 All SingStar and SingStore servers were shut down in January 2020.
 All offline content remained accessible after the shutdown.